dy1z/docs/content/docs/development/build-process.md

 4. The Markdown renderer is configured for the Template being compiled, based on the Template config in the previous step

-5. Nunjucks renders the Template
-    - a default Layout is used, if you haven't specified any
+5. The templating engine is initialized.
+This is also where we configure [Nunjucks](https://mozilla.github.io/nunjucks/) to support Markdown and custom tags, like `{% component %}`.

-    - the compiled Tailwind CSS and all config options are sent to the Template as variables that you can use
+    Your environment name, the compiled Tailwind CSS, and all config options (including any you defined in Front Matter) are exposed to all your templating parts as Nunjucks variables that you can use (`page`, `env`, and `css`).

+6. The compiled HTML is now passed on to a series of Transformers.

+  The order of events is exactly as follows, and they all happen (or not) depending on how you've configured them in your env config or in the Template's FM:

+    - [posthtml](https://github.com/posthtml/posthtml) runs with the following plugins:
-6. [posthtml-content](https://github.com/posthtml/posthtml-content) looks for any `<style tailwind>` tag in the Template.
+      - [posthtml-content](https://github.com/posthtml/posthtml-content) looks for any `<style tailwind>` tag in the Template.
 If it finds any, it tries to compile the contents with Tailwind CSS.
 Useful if you need to use Tailwind CSS inside a style block right in your Template.

-7. The compiled HTML is now passed on to a series of Transformers.

-  The order of events is exactly as follows, and they all happen (or not) depending on how you've configured them in your env config or in the Template's FM:
+      - [prevent-widows](https://github.com/bashaus/prevent-widows) looks for any `prevent-widows` attribute on any tag.
+When it finds one, it will replace the last space in your text with a `&nbsp;`.
     - [Juice](https://github.com/Automattic/juice) inlines CSS
     - [email-comb](https://www.npmjs.com/package/email-comb) removes any unused CSS
     - inline CSS sizes are removed (`width=""` and `height=""` are preserved)
     - inline background colors are removed (`bgcolor=""` is preserved)
     - any extra attributes defined are added to tags
     - `baseImageURL` is prepended to both inline and background image paths
+    - append any `urlParameters` to links
+    - ensure six digit HEX color codes (see [package](https://www.npmjs.com/package/color-shorthand-hex-to-six-digit))
     - [pretty](https://www.npmjs.com/package/pretty) is used to prettify your code
     - [html-minifier](https://www.npmjs.com/package/html-minifier) minifies HTML/CSS, and removes empty attributes
-    - ensure six digit HEX color codes (see [package](https://www.npmjs.com/package/color-shorthand-hex-to-six-digit))
-    - append any `urlParameters` to links
+    - strings are replaced based on your `replaceStrings` definitions

-8. Finally, the file is saved at the [configured location](/docs/build-paths/#destination), with the [configured extension](/docs/build-paths/#extension).
+7. The compiled email template is saved at the [configured location](/docs/build-paths/#destination), with the [configured extension](/docs/build-paths/#extension).

+8. A plaintext version is output at the same location and with the same name, if `plaintext` is set to `true`.